ApetorSkol/2025-secure-coding-principless/README.md

 The second part (mainly functions `parseDeriveKeyValue`, `parseKeyExpressionValue` and `parseScriptExpressionValue`) is used for checking the validity of said arguments.
 This incorporates multiple regexes, which check the basic format, function `stol` for checking the number limits in filepath and function `checkWIFChecksum`, which checks the validity of WIF keys.
 The validity of private keys, public keys and checking their checksum is however implemented in their corresponding classes.

+For safety reasons, the maximum length of single argument cannot exceed 1000 characters.